Rogue River Steelheading - Oregon

 Departure Days: For 4-day trips, you’ll typically arrive at the final destination of Agness, Oregon, around 11:00 a.m. on the last day.
 If you’re returning to Interstate 5, allow approximately 2 hours to reach Grants Pass by vehicle.

-Shuttle Service: If your group is flying in together, we recommend arranging van service for airport pick-up, transportation to your lodging, drop-off at the river the next morning, and return transport at trip’s end.
-This service can be arranged through the outfitter and costs $900 per group (up to 12 passengers; 2025 rate—subject to change).
+Shuttle Service: If your group is flying in together, we recommend arranging van service for airport pickup, transportation to your lodging, drop-off at the river the next morning, and return transportation at trip’s end.
+This service can be arranged through the outfitter and costs $900 per group (for up to 12 passengers).
+Please note that this rate is subject to change).

 Season: September 1 - November 12